Tw1ddle/samcodes-admob/README.md

 <setenv name="AdmobTestDeviceId" value="YOUR_HASHED_TEST_DEVICE_ID" />
 ```

-For iOS you may specify a test device id in the AdMob.init() call in Haxe code:
+For iOS you can specify a test device id in the AdMob.init() call in Haxe code:
 ```haxe
 AdMob.init("YOUR_HASHED_TEST_DEVICE_ID");
 ```